Idris Arsamikov – NC SOS

 Idris Arsamikov

-Idris was detained in 2017 in Chechnya on suspicion of homosexuality.
-Police officers tortured him to get a confession.
-The young man was later released, promising to come after him again.
-Then Idris began to prepare to escape and turned to human rights activists.
+Idris was detained in Chechnya in 2017 on suspicion of being gay.
+The police tortured him to force a confession.
+He was later released but warned that they would come for him again.
+Idris immediately began planning his escape and reached out to human rights organizations for help.

-In January 2018, with our help, he left the country and moved to the Netherlands, where he received political asylum and residency status in 2019.
+In January 2018, with our assistance, he fled the country and moved to the Netherlands.
+By 2019, he had been granted political asylum and resident status.

-Idris returned to Chechnya in 2022: the young man came to attend his father’s funeral.
-According to the rules, refugees are forbidden to return to the country from which they fled, but there are exceptions.
-Because of the death of a close relative, Idris was officially allowed to leave the Netherlands, return to Russia and then leave again.
+In 2022, Idris returned to Chechnya for his father’s funeral.
+Under asylum rules, refugees are generally prohibited from returning to the country they fled, but exceptions can be made in cases like the death of a close relative.
+Idris obtained official permission to leave the Netherlands, return to Russia, and then leave again.

-Returning to Chechnya was risky, but family is often particularly important for people from the North Caucasus republics.
-Some of our clients also returned home for relatives’ funerals, and sometimes there were repeated detentions, but they managed to leave the country again.
+Returning to Chechnya was risky, but for many people from the North Caucasus, family holds deep significance.
+Some of our other defendants have also returned home for family funerals.
+While this has sometimes led to repeated detentions, they have usually managed to leave the country again.

-March 2022, when Idris returned to Russia, was a particularly bad time for such decisions: the war had worsened the situation of LGBTQ+ people in Chechnya and made it more difficult to obtain documents and travel outside the republic.
+March 2022, when Idris returned to Russia, proved to be an especially dangerous time.
+Russia’s invasion of Ukraine had worsened the situation for LGBTQ+ people in Chechnya and made it even more difficult to obtain necessary documents and leave the region.

-Leaving Chechnya proved even more difficult.
-The young man was already in the law enforcement agencies’ database, and they began harassing him again.
-Idris was detained and tortured three times, but later released.
-His travel permit, obtained from the Dutch municipality, was confiscated, and difficulties were encountered in obtaining a passport for travel abroad.
-After the third detention he decided to fly from Grozny to Moscow.
+Leaving Chechnya a second time was far more challenging.
+Idris was already on the security forces’ radar, and they began pursuing him again.
+He was detained and tortured three times but was released each time.
+His travel permit, issued by the Dutch authorities, was confiscated, and he encountered difficulties obtaining an international passport to be able to travel.
+After the third detention, he decided to fly from Grozny to Moscow.

-Idris got in touch with us in February 2023.
-We were not notified that he had returned to Russia.
-Due to the loss of important documents we could not guarantee Idris’ return to the Netherlands.
-He bought his own tickets for a flight from Chechnya to Moscow, and on 15 February he was apprehended at Domodedovo on a Chechen alert.
+In February 2023, Idris contacted us.
+We were unaware that he had returned to Russia.
+Due to the loss of crucial documents, we could not guarantee his return to the Netherlands.
+He bought his own ticket for a flight from Chechnya to Moscow, but on February 15, he was detained at Domodedovo Airport on a Chechen order.

-The officers who were holding Idris immediately told him that their colleagues from Chechnya were coming for him.
-We immediately sent a lawyer to Idris, but he was not allowed to talk to his client in private – only through the bars of the cell in the presence of a staff member.
-Idris was in a state of shock and was very afraid to return to Chechnya; the young man had a panic attack.
+The officers holding Idris informed him that their colleagues from Chechnya were on their way to collect him.
+We immediately sent a lawyer, but he was not allowed a private conversation—only through the bars of his cell and in the presence of a police officer.
+Idris was in a state of shock and terrified of being sent back to Chechnya, which led to a panic attack.

-An operative from Chechnya who arrived on the scene took Idris away without any explanation, not even showing the documents to the Domodedovo police.
+The Chechen operative who arrived took Idris away without explanation and without presenting any documents to the Domodedovo police.